Remote surgery: Costs

+2025 France–India transcontinental bariatric telesurgery

+In July 2025, the first transcontinental bariatric surgery was successfully performed between Strasbourg, France, and Indore, India—a distance of over 8,500 kilometres—without any perceptible lag.
+The live robotic procedure was conducted during the Society of Robotic Surgery (SRS) Annual Meeting, with Dr. Mohit Bhandari operating the indigenously developed SSI Mantra 3 robotic system from IRCAD, Strasbourg.
+The surgery involved a gastric bypass on a morbidly obese, insulin-dependent diabetic patient at Mohak Bariatric and Robotic Surgery Centre in Indore.

+The operation was completed in 48 minutes on a patient with a body mass index (BMI) of 50, who also suffered from sleep apnea and coronary artery disease.
+The patient was reported to have stood and walked within hours of the procedure.

 The Lindbergh Operation

 The first true and complete remote surgery was conducted on 7 September 2001 across the Atlantic Ocean, with a French surgeon (Dr. Jacques Marescaux) in New York City performing a cholecystectomy on a 68-year-old female patient 6,230 km away in Strasbourg, France.
-It was named Operation Lindbergh.
-After Charles Lindbergh's pioneering transatlantic flight from New York to Paris.
+It was named Operation Lindbergh, after Charles Lindbergh's pioneering transatlantic flight from New York to Paris.
 France Telecom provided the redundant fiber optic ATM lines to minimize latency and optimize connectivity, and Computer Motion provided a modified Zeus robotic system.
 After clinical evaluation of the complete solution in July 2001, the human operation was successfully completed on 9/7/2001.

 The success and exposure of the procedure led the robotic team to use the same technology within Canada, this time using Bell Canada's public internet between Hamilton, Ontario and North Bay, Ontario (a distance of about 400 kilometers).
 While operation Lindbergh used the most expensive ATM fiber optics communication to ensure reliability and success of the first telesurgery, the follow on procedures in Canada used standard public internet which was provisioned with QOS using MPLS QOS-MPLS.
 A series of complex laparoscopic procedures were performed where in this case, the expert clinician would support the surgeon who was less experienced, operating on his patient.
 This resulted in patient receiving the best care possible while remaining in their hometown, the less experienced surgeon gaining valuable experience, and the expert surgeon providing their expertise without travel.
 The robotic team's goal was to go from Lindbergh's proof of concept to a real-life solution.
 This was achieved with over 20 complex laparoscopic operations between Hamilton and North Bay.